Search methods

 list

-Instances of these operators can be added to the LocalSearch object via the add_node_operator() method.
-Each node operator inherits from NodeOperator.
-As a convenience, the pyvrp.search module makes all these operators available as NODE_OPERATORS:
+Instances of these operators can be added to the LocalSearch object via the add_operator() method.
+Each operator inherits from BinaryOperator.
+As a convenience, the pyvrp.search module makes most relevant operators available as OPERATORS:

 class Exchange10(data: ProblemData)